|Juma @ DalTech||1:15|

 Ramadan Mubarak and May Allah bless us all in this blessed month (Ameen)

 September 1st marks the peak season for hurricanes.
 From Sept 1 - Nov 30th, the probability of a hurricane slamming into Nova Scotia are the highest.

 Attached is a checklist for everyone to prepare themselves.
 IANS encourages everyone to make preparations.

 Monthly Potlucks & Kids PartyFirst Saturday of every month

-Islamic Association of Nova Scotia arranges a pot luck dinner at the Dartmouth Mosque every first Saturday of the month.
-However, during the month of Ramadan an open Iftar is arranged for all Muslims every Saturday.
+Islamic Association of Nova Scotia holds a pot luck dinner at the Dartmouth Mosque every first Saturday of the month.
+However, during the month of Ramadan an open Iftar is scheduled for all Muslims every Saturday.

 All the Muslim are requested to attend the monthly pot lucks with their families.